-Aside from technical skills, internships are an opportunity to learn and work on your soft skills such as teamwork, independence, effective communication, and negotiation skills that will come in handy with future projects and clients.
+Aside from technical skills, internships are an opportunity to learn and work on your soft skills such as teamwork, independence, effective communication, and negotiation skills that will come in handy with future projects and eventual clients.

-- Site visits and project research
+- Site visits and project research.

-- Presentation and working drawings
+- Construction and working drawings.

-- 3D visualization and renderings
+- 3D visualization and renderings.

-- Scheduling and construction administration
+- Scheduling and construction administration.

-- Collaboration with other professionals in the construction industry
+- Collaboration with other professionals in the construction industry.

-- Building physical models
+- Building physical models.

-Internships afford you the opportunity to:
+Through these tasks, internships afford you the opportunity to:

 Your firm should be confident in your ability to represent them in the best possible light in every situation.
 Ensure you study and learn from architects you encounter along your journey.